Arr4y/jParse/README.md

 <h1>Note:</h1>
 <br>

-This version is not providing error checking.
+This version is not providing error checking (yet).
 All functions assume the input string is in valid format of JSON.
 Also number format checking is poor.
 Improvements are welcome.
-Read the source code; it is just about 300 LOC  :smile:
+Read the source code; it is just around 350 LOC, give or take  :smile:

 License: [MIT](https://opensource.org/licenses/MIT)
 ======